Sydney Barnes: Approach and technique

 Harry Altham wrote of Barnes's bowling: "At appreciably more than medium pace he could, even in the finest weather and on the truest wickets in Australia, both swing and break the ball from off or leg.
 Most deadly of all was the ball which he would deliver from rather wide on the crease, move in with a late swerve the width of the wicket, and then straighten back off the ground to hit the off stump".

 Bernard Hollowood played alongside Barnes for Staffordshire in the 1930s and quoted his father, Albert Hollowood, who had been Barnes's Staffordshire captain before the First World War, as saying: "Oh, yes, he could bowl 'em all, but he got his wickets with fast leg-breaks.
 Marvellous, absolutely marvellous, he was.
 Fast leg-breaks and always on a length".

 The great Australian batsman Clem Hill told Neville Cardus that, on a perfect wicket, Barnes could swing the new ball in and out "very late", could spin from the ground, pitch on the leg stump and miss the off.
 This is evidence of Barnes's ability to deploy maximum variety in the space of a single over.
 Cardus remarked on Barnes's creativity as "one of the first bowlers really to use the seam of a new ball and combine swing so subtly with spin that few batsmen could distinguish one from the other".

 Cardus described Barnes's "splendid upright action, right arm straight over".
 He ran on easy strides.
 Wilfred Rhodes recalled that Barnes carried the ball in his left hand until, a couple of strides from delivery, he switched it to the right.

 Personality

-As for Barnes's controversial character, Cardus said that he was not an easy man to handle on the field of play because there was a "Mephistophelian aspect about him" in that (unlike the amateurs) he didn't play cricket out of any "green field starry-eyed idealism".
+As for Barnes's controversial character, Cardus said that he was not an easy man to handle on the field of play because there was a "Mephistophelian aspect about him" in that (unlike the amateurs) he did not play cricket out of any "green field starry-eyed idealism".

 Cardus said that Barnes was a hostile, attacking bowler.

-Cardus said Barnes always made the batsman play the ball and Barnes himself said about later bowlers sending down so many balls the batsman needn't play that: "I didn't.
-I never gave'em any rest".
+Cardus said Barnes always made the batsman play the ball and Barnes himself said about later bowlers sending down so many balls the batsman need not play that, "I didn't.
+I never gave 'em any rest".